sebastienjouhans/node-red-flows/README.md

 This a place where I copy flows from other places and mach them up for my own use

+I used postman to make all the web requests

 ##`watson-translator.json`
 * requires a Watson Language translation service from Bluemix
   * use username and password given by the service